bas-org/bas-org.github.io/index.md

 The response on the public nights were very good and appreciated.
 The event saw around 15 telescopes fielded by BAS members under the pristine skies of Talacauvery,Coorg.
 ## Upcoming Events
+BAS will be conducting an outreach program for school children at Sri Venketeshwara Rural High School on 24th February,2024 evening at Challakere,Karnataka.
+The event should start at 5 p.m and winds at 9 p.m.
+To reach the event location following the location information [https://maps.app.goo.gl/4yYsapHvykkWLR5V9](https://maps.app.goo.gl/4yYsapHvykkWLR5V9)

 BAS will be participating at IIA's koramangala branch for National Science Day on Sunday,25th February.
 The event is open for the public and do visit the Bangalore Astronomical Society (BAS) booth.